utopia-rise/godot-kotlin-native/docs/src/doc/user-guide/properties.md

 ## Registration Configuration
-You can customize to some extent how your class should be registered in Godot:
+You can customize to some extent how your property should be registered in Godot:

-The `@RegisterProperty` annotation takes one argument:
+The `@RegisterProperty` annotation takes two arguments:

 - **visibleInEditor**: If set to `true` the property is visible in the `inspector`.
 Default: `true`
 - **rpcMode**: Default: `RPCMode.DISABLED`